iml-it/appmonitor/client/readme.md

 # Requirements #

 (For the delivered PHP client - you can implement a client in other languages)
-- PHP7 (up to PHP 7.2; runs on php5 but is not suppoorted)
+- PHP7 (up to PHP 7.2; runs on php5 but is not supported)